kitajs/docs/recipes/logging.md

 :::

-In production, it is still recommended to store logs as JSON, and if necessary, you can use `pino-pretty` later to format logs in a development environment.
+In production, it is still recommended to store logs as JSON, and if necessary, you can use `pino-pretty` later to format logs in a post processing step.

 Read more about [Pino](https://github.com/pinojs/pino#usage) and [Pino Pretty](https://github.com/pinojs/pino-pretty#usage).